-December – it’s a time to celebrate the holidays with family and friends, and it also marks the true beginning of ski season.
-While it’s always fun to hit the slopes, especially around Christmas, there are other ways to enjoy the month of December in Park City.
-With an abundance of off-slope activities to choose from, you’ll end your Park City vacation with enough memories to last a lifetime.
-Here are a few ideas for you to explore while trying to decide what to do in Park City this December
+December – it’s a time to celebrate the holidays with family and friends, and it also marks the beginning of the ski season.
+Park City Mountain and Woodward Park City are opening soon, and Deer Valley Resort opens on December 2nd!
+While it’s always fun to hit the slopes, there are many other ways to enjoy the month of December in Park City.
+Here are a few ideas for you to explore while trying to decide what to do in Park City this December.

 The Uintas, a mountain range just east of Park City, is a subrange of the Rocky Mountains and are unique as they are the highest range in the continental US that runs east to west.
-Because of these mountain elevations, they often receive more snow—allowing for snow sports like snowshoeing.
-Choose from one of our winter outfitters or guides, grab some snowshoes, or a fat tire bike and explore.
+Because of the elevation and geographic position, they often receive more snow—allowing for early snowshoeing or even Nordic skiing.
+Choose from one of our winter outfitters or guides, grab some snowshoes, or a fat bike and explore.

-Utilize a different set of muscles while riding a fat-tire bike throughout Park City’s trail system.
+Utilize a different set of muscles while riding a fat bike throughout Park City’s trail system.
 These bike’s over-sized tires allow you to glide atop the snow-covered trails with ease and give riders access to terrain not otherwise accessible by bike during winter months.
-Many of the area’s outdoor outfitters offer bike rentals.
+Many of the bike shops in Park City fat bike rentals.

 The Park City Library offers a variety of programs geared toward kids and adults alike.
-Options include Storytime for preschool-aged children, Music, and Movement for toddlers, Crafternoons (for all ages), Lego Club, and a Computer Club, which teaches technology basics to help keep up with the fast-moving digital world.
-View the library’s full calendar.
+Options include Storytime for preschool-aged children, Music and Movement for toddlers, Crafternoons (for all ages), Lego Club, and a Computer Club which teaches technology basics to help keep up with the fast-moving digital world.

 From Santa making his way down the Town Lift to Deer Valley Resort’s Torchlight Parade, there are so many ways to celebrate the holidays in Park City with family and friends.

 Is a day, or even a couple of hours, at the spa, not the ultimate way to relax and rejuvenate?
 Treat yourself to a unique treatment from one of Park City’s spas that will leave you feeling rested and ready to conquer the mountains and the holidays.
 Park City is known for the experience of its physical therapists—it is truly the spa capital of Utah.
-Also, for an alternative spa treatment, give floating a try.
+Also, for an alternative treatment, give floating a try.